samuelwill/js-code-review-checklist/README.md

 - [ ] Any architecture / design concerns have been logged to a Developer Backlog

 ### Maintainence
-- [ ] Functions, classes and modules are small, focused and follow the Single Responsibility Principle
+- [ ] Modules, classes and functions are small, focused and follow the Single Responsibility Principle
 - [ ] Modules, classes, functions and variables have clear, descriptive names
 - [ ] Clear, descriptive variable, method and class names are used instead of comments
 - [ ] Higher order function predicates have been extracted and given great names